 After Care Considerations

-Generally, you are allowed to remove the bandages after about 2-3 days or as the veterinarian recommends.
-The vet uses only small and safe scissors to cut the bandages and put the tape away from the dog’s tail tip.
+Generally, you should remove the bandages after about 2-3 days, or as your veterinarian recommends.
+Your vet will use small, safe scissors to cut the bandages and remove the tape from the tip of your dog’s tail.

-The area of incision requires monitoring for redness, swelling or discharge, which indicates an infection.
-Avoid over-grooming the area and also keep a check on the adult dog licking the area perhaps.
-Lastly, schedule a visit to the veterinarian after 7 days or so to make sure that your dog has completely recovered from the surgery.
+It’s important to monitor the incision area for redness, swelling, or discharge, which can indicate an infection.
+Try to avoid over-grooming the area and keep an eye on your adult dog licking the area.
+Finally, schedule a follow-up visit with your veterinarian after about 7 days to ensure that your dog has fully recovered from the surgery.

 Tail Docking FAQ